niieani/condu/notes/api-v2.md

       // each feature can define its own peer context
       // and it can be extended by other features
       // e.g. another feature could add a 'gitignore' key to the peer context
-      // which is then available in the 'apply' function
+      // which is then available in the 'defineRecipe' function
       gitignore: (gitIgnorePeerContext) => ({
         ignore: [...gitIgnorePeerContext.ignore, "something"],
       }),
     }),

-    // after we have peer context, we we execute 'apply' for every configured feature (in topological order)
+    // after we have peer context, we we execute 'defineRecipe' for every configured feature (in topological order)
     // and any files that are created, modified, their dependencies added,
     // but by this point peer context cannot be extended anymore
-    apply: (condu, peerContext) => {
+    defineRecipe: (condu, peerContext) => {
       // condu.config is available here

       condu.root.ignoreFile(".somefile.js", {